Adult Outreach Services

-If you would like a Bi-Folkal Kit list mailed to you or have any questions about this free service, please call our adult outreach services librarian, Lisa Luecke, at 859-572-5035 ext.
+If you would like a Bi-Folkal Kit list mailed to you or have any questions about this free service, please call our adult outreach services librarian at 859-572-5035 ext.
 37.

 Through a national network of cooperating libraries, NLS administers a free library program of braille and audio materials circulated to eligible borrowers in the United States by postage-free mail.